hazelcast/hazelcast-reference-manual/src/QueryCollections.md

 |  8  | Predicates.equals('wheels[0].name', null)             | wheels == null                      | null              | Yes   |

-As you can see **no** `NullPointerException`s or `IndexOutOfBoundException`s are thrown in the extraction process even though parts of the expression are `null`.
+As you can see, **no** `NullPointerException`s or `IndexOutOfBoundException`s are thrown in the extraction process, even though parts of the expression are `null`.

-Looking at examples 4, 6 and 8 we can also easily notice that it is impossible to distinguish which part of the expression was null.
+Looking at examples 4, 6 and 8, we can also easily notice that it is impossible to distinguish which part of the expression was null.
-If we execute the following query `wheels[1].name = null` it may be evaluated to true because:
+If we execute the following query `wheels[1].name = null`, it may be evaluated to true because:

-* `wheels` collection / array is null
+* `wheels` collection/array is null
 * `index == 1` is out of bound
 * `name` attribute of the wheels[1] object is `null`

-In order to make the query unambiguous extra conditions would have to be added, e.g.
-`wheels != null AND wheels[1].name = null`
+In order to make the query unambiguous, extra conditions would have to be added, e.g., `wheels != null AND wheels[1].name = null`